 On the third and fourth floor of the Tokyo Starbucks Reserve Roastery are outdoor patios, where if the weather is nice, you can take your coffee tray out to enjoy the view of the surrounding buildings.

 After you’ve enjoyed your coffee, tea, bread, and sweets, head back to the first floor to do some gift-shopping.
-There are a variety of Roastery-specific souvenirs, including mugs, aprons, and everything coffee-related.
+There are a variety of Tokyo Roastery-specific souvenirs, including mugs, aprons, and everything coffee-related.
 You can pick up some coffee beans and tea to bring home too!

 Summary of tips for visiting the Starbucks Reserve Roastery in Tokyo: